ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

 * **Mar 26: 176.2lb, 20.3%, raw**
     * Some fluctuations.
 Relatives in town and ate many cheat meals, but trend is OK still.
     * Traveling for a bit, so it is hard to weigh myself accurately the next month or so.

+* **Apr 26: 179.2lb, 20.6%, raw**  -- new baseline.

+    * Good, all things considered.
+Traveled for a month and didn't cardio for a week in Dubai since the gym was flooded and the treadmills were dead.
+The streets were also dangerous to walk in.
+I could've been more hardcore and just walked in circles in the hotel lobby, but didn't.
+Will weigh-in again on 30th as that lands on Tuesday, the day of the other weigh-ins.